-6 As to the periodic assessment required by art.87 of the Law of 13 March 2016 on the statute and supervision of insurance and reinsurance undertakings Given the short pay-out pattern of insurance liabilities, Credendo XS' technical provisions are not sensitive to the assumptions applied for extrapolating the relevant risk free interest rate term structure.
+6 As to the periodic assessment required by art.
+87 of the Law of 13 March 2016 on the statute and supervision of insurance and reinsurance undertakings: Given the short pay-out pattern of insurance liabilities, Credendo XS's technical provisions are not sensitive to the assumptions applied for extrapolating the relevant riskfree interest rate term structure.
 Credendo XS does not apply the matching or volatility adjustment.

-There is no waiting period in case of bankruptcy or receivership.
+free interest rate term structure.
+Gredenido Λ3 does not apply the 7 There is no waiting period in case of bankruptcy or receivership.